Unionism in Ireland: Unionism and loyalist para-militarism

 Paisley combined his radically anti-Catholic evangelism early in his career with a foray into physical force loyalism: his formation in 1956 of Ulster Protestant Action (UPA).
 Ulster Protestant Volunteers implicated Paisley, albeit via supposed intermediaries, in the bombings intended to "blow O'Neill out of office" early in 1969.
 Leaders of the UVF, however, are adamant that Paisley had nothing to do with them.
 His rhetoric may have been inspirational, but theirs was a tightly guarded conspiracy.
 The motivation to kill came largely from secular forces within the Loyalist community.
 Through the DUP, Paisley ultimately was to lead the bulk of his following into party politics, emerging in the new century as unionism's undisputed leader.

 The relationship of other, at the time, more mainstream, unionist political figures to loyalist paramilitaries is also a subject of debate.
-Paramilitaries deny and resent any implication of political string pulling, They suggest, nonetheless, that they could rely on the politicians to deliver their message.
+Paramilitaries denied any implication of political string pulling, They suggested, nonetheless, that they could rely on the politicians to deliver their message.
 The party leaders might condemn loyalist outrages, but inasmuch as they tried to account for them as reactive, as a response to the injury and frustration of the unionist people, they were effectively employing sectarian, frequently random, killings for a common purpose, to extract concessions from the Government: "You know, 'if you don't talk to us, you will have to talk to these armed men".
 The relationship of unionists to loyalist violence, in this sense, remained "ambiguous".